Nuclei segmentation using Cellpose

 Cell segmentation on H&E stained tissue data

 For the fluorescence data, we did nuclei segmentation on the DAPI channel simply by just passing on that channel to the Cellpose model.
-For the H&E images, we will pass on all three channels by calling sq.im.segment() with channel=None and then decide in the Cellpose model on which channel we want to segment using the first element of the channels parameter.
-Here, we need to be cautious as the numbering is different (0=grayscale, 1=red, 2=green, 3=blue)!
+For the H&E images, we will use the nuclei model again.
+The Cellpose documentation states:

 def cellpose_he(img, min_size=15, flow_threshold=0.4, channel_cellpose=0):